Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 9. Paste the text in the input bar
 10. Click `OK`

-After this, you can use this plugin like below:
+After this, you can use this plugin like the below:

 1. Whenever you want to use an HTML tag just press  `ctrl + h`
 2. Then, press the `Down` key on your keyboard to find the right tag
 3. Press the `Enter` key.
 It's done!

 Please mention that the `<ag>` is not a complete custom element name.
-You should add a number on it every time, such as `<ag4>`, `<ag8>` etc...
-Art Gallery lets you create 2 to 12 columns for images, so each time you create an `ag` tag with the Quick HTML Tags plugin, just don't forget to give it a number.
+You should add a number to it manually, such as `<ag4>`, `<ag8>`, etc. Art Gallery lets you create 2 to 12 columns for wrapping the images, so each time you create an `ag` tag with the Quick HTML Tags plugin, just don't forget to give it a number.

 [:arrow_up:Back](#table-of-contents)

 ## Download And Install Recommended Fonts [OPTIONAL]

-**ReMoods Theme has been tested over 50 free fonts from 10px to 16px, and I was developing everything for this theme based on using the below fonts, so I recommend you use them: (They are the default fonts for ReMoods)**
+**ReMoods Theme has been tested over 50 free fonts from 10px to 16px, and I was developing everything for this theme based on using the below fonts, so I recommend you use them:**

 - Base Font: Montserrat
 - Monospace Font: Cascadia Mono Light
 - Traditional & Simplified Chinese Font: Chiron Hei Hk Text Extralight

 Here is the abridged version of the font packages, and I have uploaded them to my Google Drive; you can download the exact files you need at the below link: